-The Student Body President acts as a student ombudsman who represents the interests and opinions of the student body when dealing with college administration on matters directly affecting Marist students.
-He/she likewise presents the views of the administration and faculty to the Student Body while striving to maintain mutual cooperation and understanding among students, faculty, and administration.
+The Student Body President acts as a student ombudsman who represents the interests and opinions of the student body to the college administration.
+In addition, he/she presents the views of the administration and faculty to the Student Body while striving to maintain mutual cooperation and understanding among students, faculty, and administration.
 The Student Body President acts to protect the rights of students and strives to make the Marist Community a place where people live and work with respect for each other.
-Another responsibility is to investigate problems and issues affecting students and for hearing student complaints.
-The Student Body President is the Chair of the Student Senate and Executive Board meetings.
+The Student Body President is responsible for investigating problems, complaints, and issues affecting students.
+The Student Body President serves as the Chair for Student Senate and Executive Board SGA meetings and is the student representative to the Board of Trustees.

-SGA consists of three branches of government: the Executive Branch, Legislative Branch, and the Judicial Branch.
+SGA consists of three branches of government: the Executive Branch (Executive Board), Legislative Branch (Student Senate), and the Judicial Branch (Judicial Board).

-EXECUTIVE BRANCH
+EXECUTIVE BRANCH (EXECUTIVE BOARD)

-The Executive Branch serves as an advisory part of the government.
-All of these positions are appointed by the Student Body President, upon confirmation by the Student Senate.
-The members consist of: the Student Body Vice President, the Executive Secretary, the Director of Public Relations, the Chief Finance Officer, the Vice President for Student Life, the Vice President for Student Programming, the Vice President for Clubs, the Vice President for Academics, Elections Commissioner, Chief Information Officer, and Parliamentarian.
+The Executive Branch serves as an advisory board to the SGA President.
+The positions on the Executive Branch are appointed by the Student Body President and are confirmed by the Student Senate (Legislative Branch).
+The positions consist of: the Student Body Vice President, Executive Secretary, Director of Public Relations, Chief Financial Officer, Vice President for Student Life, Vice President for Student Programming, Vice President for Clubs, Vice President for Academics, Vice President for Athletic Affairs, Elections Commissioner, and Parliamentarian.